metakocka/metakocka_api_base/docs/documents_get_document_sales_order.md

 **Example** :

 Notes:
-* Works also with /search endpoint
+* Also works with /search endpoint

 **Request Data parameters**